nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 The basic idea is straightforward: each process is assigned a priority, and the runnable process with the highest priority is allowed to run.

-To prevent high-priority processes from running indefinitely, the scheduler may decrease the priority of the currently running process at each clock tick which causes its priority to drop below that of the next highest process, so a process switch occurs.
+To prevent high-priority processes from running indefinitely, the scheduler may decrease the priority of the currently running process at each clock tick which causes its priority to drop below the next highest process's priority, so a process switch will occur.

 Ways to define process priority:
 * Internal way: based on the measurable quantity or quantities to compute the priority of a process.
 * External way: based on the importance of the process